-On your final day in the saddle, follow a largely flat route along the coast past large dunes, through a sea bird reserve and plenty of small fishing villages.
+On your final day in the saddle, follow a mosly flat route along the coast past large dunes, through a seabird reserve and plenty of small fishing villages.
 Cycle into the beautiful UNESCO city Porto via the River Douro estuary.
 The city's renown for its vast port export is evident from the terracotta roofed storage warehouses on the banks of the Douro.
 On arrival take a cellar tour and enjoy a port tasting, then spend the evening exploring the city.

 Discover botanical gardens and over 1500 UNESCO-listed monuments, off-set by striking modern architecture and edgey street art.
-A gastronomic paradise, Porto is home to not only a 1 star Michelin restaurant but also a myriad of Michelin-listed restaurants.
-After a leisurely dinner stroll the winding streets in the old quarters of Ribeira, Miragaia and Massarelos to find a rooftop bar with a view and toast time well spent adventuring in Portugal's north.
+A gastronomic paradise, Porto is home to not only a 1 star Michelin restaurant but also a myriad of Michelin Guide-listed restaurants.
+After a leisurely dinner stroll the winding streets in the old quarters of Ribeira, Miragaia and Massarelos seeking a rooftop bar with a view, and toast time well spent adventuring in Portugal's north.

 Ride option 1: 34.5 km (232 m ascent)

 Ride option 2: 48 km (120 m ascent)